brianshumate/rover/README.md

 To assist with troubleshooting of systems and help make the process efficient, reliable, and repeatable.

+It reliably and quickly gathers a wealth of targeted operational configuration items and metrics which are often extremely helpful for troubleshooting systems.

 ## How?

 A CLI tool called `rover` that is written in [Go](https://golang.org/)

-`rover` is a relatively small (12MB) static binary that is specifically aimed at systems running FreeBSD, Linux, and macOS for the time being.
+`rover` is a relatively small (16MB) static binary that is specifically aimed at systems running FreeBSD, Linux, or macOS for the time being.

-## Building
+### Running

 If you have a Go environment, you can install and run the `rover` command like this: